Leah Messer Teaches Daughters Powerful Lesson: Doesn’t Want Them Following In Her Footsteps?

 A post shared by Leah dawn (@leahdawn92mtv) on

 While Leah Messer never specifically talked about teenage pregnancies, it is possible that she wants her girls to follow their passions – and avoid getting pregnant at 16 like she did.
 She has previously revealed that she would avoid the pregnancy if she could do things all over again.
 Maybe it was a bit too hard and draining on her to raise two twin girls partially on her own, as her marriage to Corey fell apart.
-And it’s possible she herself is trying to heal, as she’s been sharing some motivational quotes lately.
+And it’s possible she is trying to heal, as she’s been sharing some motivational quotes lately.

 “If you want different results, you must change your methods as well as your mindset.
 Your ways only become old when they haven’t been working.
 Anything that is effective will always bring fresh opportunities.
 In order to accomplish or attain something you’ve never had, you must be willing to figure out what isn’t serving you and try something new.
 Look at your life.
 Ask yourself what is stale?
 What is holding you back from opening new doors?
 Release yourself from any hindrances and accept the invitation to live a life of abundance.
 There are doors waiting to be unlocked.
 Beautiful doors with incredible experiences and blessings.
 If the key doesn’t fit don’t force it.
 Let life work for you, not against you.
 Let go of resistance and practice the art of allowance,” read one quote that Leah Messer has shared before about changing her attitude.